-By using fresh, high-quality beans ground for drip coffee brewing, and clean, filtered water, you will likely be impressed by what the Bonavita BV 1900TS can do.
-By recognizing the 1900TS under its Certified Home Brewer Program, the SCAA agrees that this is a quality brewer.
+By using fresh, high-quality beans ground for drip coffee brewing, and clean, filtered water, you will likely be impressed by how your freshly brewed coffee with Bonavita BV 1900TS will taste.
+By recognizing the 1900TS under its Certified Home Brewer Program, the SCAA agrees that this is a quality maker.

 However, it’s not all positive.

 There are some issues that might make you think twice before investing.
 While durable and well-insulated, the design of the carafe makes it quite awkward to use and pour from.
 Also, the lack of programmability may be a deal-breaker for some.
 Again, this is a coffee quality issue as it ensures fresh water is added for each brew.
 However, if this is an important feature, Bonavita has introduced its 1900TD model, which does allow you to program start time and features a digital display.

 Finally, the Bonavita BV 1900TS is advertised as an 8-cup brewer, but this is based on 5oz servings.